Zero-True/zero-true/README.md

 ### What Else?

 Zero-True comes with a variety of features designed to streamline your experience.
-Some examples are:
+Some examples include:

 <table border="0">
   <tr>